 It's interesting to note that later on, Kyubey tells Homura that if they observe the Law of Cycles, they can interfere with it, learn how to control it, and cause magical girls to become witches again.
 When Ultimate Madoka comes down to take Homura's Soul Gem, Homura is able to observe her and is subsequently able to interfere with her.
 But when Homura keeps Madoka from purifying her Soul Gem, she doesn't become a Witch like Kyubey predicted.
 She becomes something else...

 Villainous Breakdown: Despite being emotionless, Kyubey almost seems to get more frantic as his plans start falling apart.
 He is incredulous at Homura choosing to kill herself instead of allowing him to observe Madoka.
 He is then utterly surprised to learn that Nagisa and Sayaka are themselves part of the Law of Cycles.
 And then an assembled mass of Incubators all shout in unified shock when the Isolation Field is destroyed.
-Finally, Kyubey is reduced to near-terror when Akuma Homura arrives.
+Finally, Kyubey is reduced to genuine terror when Akuma Homura arrives.
 And bear in mind how Incubators see emotions.
 That's right: the events of the movie drove Kyubey insane.

 The new enemies of the movie, instead of the Witches and Wraiths.
 From what's seen in the movie, they appear to be monsters created by people having "nightmares", and transforming.
 Only two are seen and fought in the movie: the second one famous for being defeated by the ever-so-well-known Cake Song!